bobbylcraig/WilburProject/README.md

 - [ ] Personalize UI and underlying structure for login despite using useraccounts:core
 - [ ] Separate sections for student vs admin (controller and finance committee)
 - [ ] Ensure item and transaction sections include everything needed
+- [ ] Figure out the darn footer issue when working with JavaScript